 Welcome to SEC401: Security Essentials: Network, Endpoint, and Cloud

-SEC401 will show you how to apply the knowledge you gain, forming it into a winning defensive strategy in the terms of the modern adversary.
+Whether you are new to information security or a seasoned practitioner with a specialized focus, SEC401 will provide the essential information security skills and techniques you need to protect and secure your critical information and technology assets, whether on-premise or in the cloud.
+SEC401 will also show you how to directly apply the concepts learned into a winning defensive strategy, all in the terms of the modern adversary.
 This is how we fight; this is how we win!

 - Practical tips and tricks that focus on addressing high-priority security problems within your organization and doing the right things that lead to security solutions that work